Alan-Finke/vidtodoc/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Also, make sure you have LibreOffice installed and accessible in the system's PATH
+Also, make sure you have LibreOffice installed and accessible in the system's PATH for viewing docx files.